 New Year’s Eve is a global celebration and you’ll find a party happening in every country.
-With so many exciting hotspots, the only issue is choosing where to eat, drink, dance, and be merry as you bid farewell to 2022 and welcome the brand-new year with open arms!
-While some cities are yet to confirm their big plans for welcoming in 2023, we’ve updated our comprehensive count-down of the most fun, festive and firework-filled destinations around the world to ring in the new year.
+With so many exciting hotspots, the only issue is choosing where to eat, drink, dance, and be merry as you bid farewell to 2021 and welcome the brand-new year with open arms!
+While some cities are yet to confirm their big plans for welcoming in 2022, we’ve updated our comprehensive count-down of the most fun, festive and firework-filled destinations around the world to ring in the new year.
+As with all travel these days, be sure to check for the most up-to-date requirements and restrictions for your destination before you go.

 1. New York City, USA